 How to “upcycle” garden chairs with spray paint

-When it comes down the actual spraying, caution and preparation are key…
+When it comes down to the actual spraying, caution and preparation are key…

-If using an aerosol can, it is all down to the shake, and lots of it.
-With a spray gun a new or clean nozzle is recommended.
-But with either format don’t be tempted to get too close or apply too much paint in once pass.
-Two thin coats is better than one thick coat where you up the risk of drips.
+If using an aerosol can, it is all down to the shake and lots of it.
+With a spray gun, a new or clean nozzle is recommended.
+But with either format don’t be tempted to get too close or apply too much paint in one pass.
+Two thin coats are better than one thick coat where you up the risk of drips.

 Always spray at least 15cm away from your garden chair or table, and move back and forth in a light, smooth, steady sweeping motion.
 Not too slow, not too fast.

 I will always test spray in an inconspicuous spot such as the underside of a chair or even on an old piece of card in case it sputters out of the can too.
 Even a new can or new nozzle can take a few sprays before the flow regulates itself.

 The quality of the product varies greatly too.
 Avoid a DIY own brand rattle can is my advice.
 Go for one of the market-leading brands such as Rust-Oleum.
 By all means, shop around and test but for me, they have the best choice and their products produce great results.